 To find Carnival Journeys cruises, go to the Carnival home page and select Carnival Journeys from the Specialty Cruises option.
 There are currently 46 sailings (compared to 439 total Carnival cruises) and you can further filter by date, destination, length, and where it sails from or to.

-Other Carnival Journeys specialty cruises included Carnival Saleabration (like a 50th birthday cruise in February 2020) and Cruise with John Heald sailings.
 See what fun Carnival Journeys cruises are currently offered for upcoming sailings.

 No matter which sailing you choose, your Carnival Journeys cruises will deliver unique adventures, interesting ports, and a huge dose of fun.